lauratrain99/Attitude-multi-IMU-filter/README.md

 # Attitude-multi-IMU-filter
-Date of the last update Apr 06 2021
+Date of the last update Sep 02 2022

 This repo contains the code development for the data fusion algorithm of a multi-IMU configuration to estimate attitude using an Extended Kalman filter.
 It also has the needed files to read and process the sensors data.